JosTorre/JosTorre.github.io/content/travels/europe/norway.md

 As for transport there are Scooters, from which the best are [Ryde](https://www.ryde-technology.com/), becasue they can be used at night most of the times.
 There are buses as well.
 To use them you need to download the AtB app to check the schedules and buy your tickets on the app as well.
 Buy the monthly tickets as they have some student discount.

 To live, there are mainly two options: Student housing and private accomodation.
 Student housing has some advantages and is easier to book if you get a booking code, and it'll be cheaper, but in private housing it'll be easier to host parties.
 Either of both will be fine, they just have different pros and cons.

+I stayed at a student housing and it was basically a shared flat.
+I had 3 flatmates.
+We shared kitchen and bathroom and everyone had their own descent-sized room.
+I was lucky as former persons that lived there got a sofa and a lot of kitchenware for the appartment.
+During my time there I had flatmates from different nationalities, which were from: Pakistan, Georgia, Norway, Ethiopia and China.
+Very multi-culti.

+Location was really good.
+GYM, Laundry, Bus stop, Loftet (meeting place for students), and one city library were just next to my building.
+Funnily, at the bottom of each building at Moholt there is a basement with either a student association or a student bar.
+There some parties are hosted.
+For example, in the Scuba Diving basement there's even a sauna.

+### Language

+As said before, almost everyone knows english, but of course, the best experience you'll have if you learn Bokmål.
+NTNU offers some free online courses that you can use.
+Additionally, if you were wondering, theres a [website](https://tv.nrk.no/) where you can watch norwegian tv and series for free.
+If you plan to get to know better the culture or just practice some norwegian, this is a great opportunity.

+I found funny the accent norwegians have.
+They accentuate the last silable in almost every word, which produces a very friendly melody as they speak.

 ### Sit